Mr Farshad Daraei Ghadikolaei is a past member of RSPE. Contact details and information may no longer be correct.

 Biography

 He was granted a PhD position at ANU in 2018.
-He has been awarded scholarships in competitive selection processes from Australia Research Council (ARC) Training Centre of M3D Innovation and ANU during his PhD.
-The project that he is pursuing at ANU is “Understanding the Influence of Oil and Gas Reservoir Heterogeneity in CO2 Geo-Sequestration” under the supervision of Dr. Mohammad Saadatfar (main supervisor) and panel of advisors Prof. Mark Knackstedt and Dr. Anna Herring.
-His background in mining and petroleum plays a vital role for carrying out this unique research.
-As part of his PhD research, he conduct in-situ experiments using ANU’s x-ray micro-CT facility and triaxial high pressure-tempertarue apparatus.
-He has been always willing to get himself to a point where he could be an asset for petroleum (industry and academic) community through passing along the experiences and knowledge that he will be collecting during his studies.
+He has been awarded scholarships in competitive selection processes from Australia Research Council (ARC) Training Centre of M3D Innovation and ANU during his Ph.D.
+The project that he pursued at ANU was “Influence of Rock Heterogeneity in CO2 Geo-Sequestration” under the supervision of Dr. Mohammad Saadatfar (main supervisor) and panel of advisors Prof. Mark Knackstedt and Dr. Anna Herring.
+His background in mining and petroleum played a vital role for carrying out this unique research.
+As part of his PhD research, he conducted in-situ experiments using ANU’s x-ray micro-CT facility and triaxial high pressure-tempertarue apparatus.
+He has been always willing to get himself to a point where he could be an asset for community through passing along the experiences and knowledge that he will be collecting during his studies.
 In this regard, Environmental effect of CO2 emission and its amount in the atmosphere is far beyond to be ignored.
 Currently there is a rising global attention to reduce carbon dioxide (CO2) emissions from fossil fuels’ burning.
 Conversely, there is a rising interest in petroleum companies to use CO2 as an approach for enhanced oil or/and gas (EOR & EGR) relatively to deal with the rapid growth in world energy demands.
 These two concepts together are promising through the application of CO2 injection for enhanced hydrocarbon recovery and sequestration.
 In the meantime, from 2015 to 2018, he was working at Departments of Energy and Mining in a German based company (GreEnMa Tech, Green Energy and Material Technology Development UG) as technical expert and office manager.
 Over the past decade, he has made significant research and industrial contributions to the field of Mining, Petroleum and Global Warming.
 This is in part demonstrated by several papers he has published and presented in acclaimed international conferences and major scientific journals.

 Education

-PhD (Research School of Physics) 2018-Present at ANU.
+PhD (Research School of Physics) 2018-2023

 M.Sc.
-(Petroleum Engineering) 2012-2014 UTM.
+(Petroleum Engineering) 2012-2014 UTM

 B.Sc.
 (Mining Engineering) 2005-2010 IAU-S